 To address this challenge, the Yale-Columbia research team shifted in 2006 to an Environmental Performance Index (EPI) that focuses on a narrower set of environmental issues for which governments can be held accountable.
 The EPI tracks outcome-oriented indicators based on best available data in core policy categories.
 In addition, the EPI seeks to promote action through transparent and easily visualized metrics that allow political leaders to see the strengths and weaknesses of their nation’s performance compared to peer countries.
 The analysis centers on two overarching environmental objectives: 1) reducing environmental stresses on human health and 2) promoting ecosystem vitality and sound natural resource management.

-The 2012 EPI reflects a methodological refinement intended to make the EPI more useful for policymakers by focusing on a slightly smaller set of core indicators that meet higher standards, including direct measurement (rather than modeled data), consistent time series, and institutional commitments to maintain these data streams into the foreseeable future.
-The application of these more stringent criteria enabled us to track performance over time and should enable us to continue tracking performance using a more consistent set of indicators into the future.
+The 2012 EPI reflected a methodological refinement intended to make the EPI more useful for policymakers by focusing on a slightly smaller set of core indicators that meet higher standards, including direct measurement (rather than modeled data), consistent time series, and institutional commitments to maintain these data streams into the foreseeable future.
+The 2014 EPI, in turn, expanded coverage to 178 countries, representing 99 percent of global population, 98 percent of the world’s total land area, and 97 percent of global GDP.